yuvarajk7/angular-signals/README.md

 ```

-# Call API Using fetch
+# Call API Using fetch - GET
     Load get call from constructor, OnInit life cycle or afterNextRender hook method.
     Prefer using constructor